Greenstand/Greenstand-Overview/Roadmap.md

 + Upgrade development workflow
 + Dedicated env for different features / Versions of API's for clients and testers
 + Easier way to maintain different /legacy versions
++ Integrate ML Species tagging

 ## Admin Panel
 + Self sign in sign up
 + Sign in via the app notification for on the ground trackers
-+ Payment Verification
++ Payment Verification Function
-+ Rewards System (trading tokens for Swag - Wallet admin dependent)

 + Automate access control
 + Button to Admin Panel to Wallet Tool
 + Planter quality control and management, activity metrics